Understanding Docker Networking

 6. Deployment of containers

-If you look at most of these use cases and features, you will find that networking is a common point.
+If you examine most of these use cases and features, networking is a common theme.

-Orchestration is a must, but it appends an extra layer of networking.
-Besides the inter-container networking in the same node, there are multiple types of networking in Kubernetes like the master to-cluster networking, cluster-to-master networking, Internet to-service networking, service-to-pod networking, pod-to-pod networking, container-to-container networking, etc. If we want to go into more detail, we can also consider nodes, kubelet, Kube-proxy, and DNS networking.
+Orchestration is a must, but it adds an extra layer of networking.
+Besides the inter-container networking in the same node, there are multiple types of networking in Kubernetes, such as to-cluster networking, cluster-to-master networking, Internet-to-service networking, service-to-pod networking, pod-to-pod networking, container-to-container networking, etc. We can also consider nodes, kubelet, Kube-proxy, and DNS networking.

 Kubernetes is considered the modern data center operating system; one would expect to see this networking complexity in a platform of this magnitude.
-At the same time, one of the most complex, and probably the most critical parts of Kubernetes, is networking.
-There is no mastery of Kubernetes without embracing its networking system.
+At the same time, networking is one of Kubernetes' most complex and critical parts.
+Mastery of Kubernetes is only possible by embracing its networking system.

 There is an aphorism in the Zen of Python that says: